Recent and forthcoming events

 Callen was Visiting Professor at the ANU School of Art and Design, September and October 2017

-Callen lectured on Cezanne and on Monet at the Art Gallery of New South Wales, Sydney, in October 2017
+Callen gave lectures on Cezanne and on Monet at the Art Gallery of New South Wales, Sydney, in October 2017

 Callen gave the opening keynote lecture 'Value in art', at the ACUADS conference at ANU in September 2017

 Callen gave an opening Keynote '50 Shades of Grey' at the AAANZ Annual Conference "The Work of Art", Australian National University School of Art, Canberra, December 2016